High-dimensional Linear Bandits with Knapsacks: Introduction

-Finally, our Online HT algorithm framework can be broadly applied to many other high-dimensional problems to achieve the statistically optimal estimation rate.
-For example, we applied the Online HT to the high-dimensional contextual bandit problem, which can be regarded as a special case of the high-dimensional contextual CBwK problem where the resource constraints are absent.
+Apart from the knapsack problem, our Online HT algorithm can be broadly applied to many other high-dimensional problems to achieve statistically optimal results.
+For instance, we apply the Online HT to the high-dimensional contextual bandit problem, which can be regarded as a special case of the high-dimensional contextual CBwK problem where the resource constraints are absent.
 We show that our algorithm reaches the desired optimal regrets $\widetilde{O}(s_0^{2 / 3} T^{2 / 3})$ for the data-poor regime and $\widetilde{O}(\sqrt{s_0 T})$ for the general data-rich regimes under the extra diverse covariate condition.
 In this way, we achieve the so-called ``the best of two worlds'' \citep{hao2020high} without additional phase splitting and signal requirements \citep{hao2020high,jang2022popart}.

+Compared with our preliminary conference version \cite{ma2024high}, this paper makes several significant advances. (i) We demonstrate that either the diverse covariate condition or the margin condition alone suffices to achieve the $\widetilde{O}(s_0\sqrt{T})$ regret bound. (ii) We propose a novel dual‑resolving algorithm for CBwK and develop a theory that establishes its $O\bigl(s_0^{2}\log(dT)\log T\bigr)$ regret under stronger assumptions. (iii) For logarithmic regret, our refined analysis reveals an $O(m^2)$ dependence on the number of constraints—matching the full‑information allocation results \citep{li2022online,ma2024optimal} and can be further improved to $O(m)$ when knapsack sizes are known.
+We have also updated the numerical experiments to highlight the empirical performance of our methods.